Oyalmli/data_flow_library/README.md

 # High level library for creating data flows on low power IoT devices
 ## DFL
-DFL - Data Flow Library is a library for creating a pipeline in C++.
+DFL - Data Flow Library is a library for creating genrators and pipelines in C++.
 It comes with generators, pipes and sinks to aid in the creation of a data flow pipeline from the sensor on an IoT device.

 [Documentation](https://oyalmli.github.io/data_flow_library/)
 [Sample Project](https://github.com/Oyalmli/dfl_sample_project)